Kong/docs.konghq.com/app/1.3.x/proxy.md

 If multiple SNIs are specified in the Route, any of them can match with the incoming request's SNI. with the incoming request (OR relationship between the names).

-SNI is determined at TLS handshake time and can not be modified after TLS connection has been established.
+The SNI is indicated at TLS handshake time and cannot be modified after the TLS connection has been established.
+This means, for example, that multiple requests reusing the same keepalive connection will have the same SNI hostname while performing router match, regardless of the `Host` header. has been established.
 This means keepalive connections that send multiple requests will have the same SNI hostnames while performing router match (regardless of the `Host` header).